mathiase4/sippyshop/README.md

 SippyShop is a full-stack e-commerce web application built with Django.
 The idea is to have a small online store that sells mugs where users can browse products, log in, add items to a cart, and place an order very easily.
 The project focuses on core webshop features rather than a huge catalogue.
-The app also supports user accounts so people can see their past orders and leave reviews on products they've bought, which makes the site a bit more interactive.
+The app also supports user accounts so people can see their past orders and leave reviews on products they've bought.

 ## Project Purpose and Goals

-My main goal was to build a complete e-commerce site with Django that is so simple to use that even a 6 year old can go in and look around on the website.
+My main goal was to build a complete e-commerce site with Django that is so simple to use that even a 6 year old can look around on the website.

 To plan the site, i broke it down into what a User (the customer) wants to do, and what (the site owner) need to be able to do.